inijones/flutter_ui_practice/README.md

 # flutter_ui_practice
-A repo containing the UIs of popular mobile app and days of practice
+A repo used to practice the UIs of popular mobile apps and days practiced.